Last Updated on May 4, 2021 by Red Nomad OZ

 *STAY Another Day – Day #5!
 Return to Farina and book the 3-4 hour Farina Springs tour.
 Travel in the Farina Station 4WD or Tag-along – the bakery will still be there when you get back!

 Marree and the Postal Delivery Route from Hell

-If you can tear yourself away from the fleshpots of Farina and drive another 45 km up the road, you’ll find remote outback town Marree, end of the Old Ghan railway line and start of the legendary Birdsville and Oodnadatta tracks.
+If you can tear yourself away from the fleshpots of Farina and drive another 45 km up the road, you’ll find remote outback town Marree.
+It’s at the end of the Old Ghan railway line and start of the legendary Birdsville and Oodnadatta tracks.

 Actually, ‘legend’ is a word that’s used a lot around Marree.

-Especially about Tom Kruse, the (legendary) outback mailman whose (legendary) adventures delivering mail along the 517 km of rocks, sand dunes and gibbers that make up the (legendary) Birdsville track in his (legendary) Leyland Badger Truck were immortalised in a (legendary) movie “The Back of Beyond”.
+Especially about Tom Kruse, the (legendary) outback mailman.
+His (legendary) adventures delivering mail along the 517 km of rocks, sand dunes and gibbers that make up the (legendary) Birdsville track in his (legendary) Leyland Badger Truck were immortalised in a (legendary) movie “The Back of Beyond”.

-Experience the legend yourself – for a few minutes, at least – and drive a short way along the Oodnadatta and Birdsville tracks which, together with Lyndhurst’s Strzelecki, mean you’ve travelled on three legendary Aussie roads.
+Experience the legend yourself, at least for a few minutes.
+Drive a short way along the Oodnadatta and Birdsville tracks which, together with Lyndhurst’s Strzelecki, mean you’ve travelled on three legendary Aussie roads.

 In ONE DAY!

 *STAY Another Day – Day #7!
-Alternatively, take a drive on Witchellina Nature Reserve – 3 4WD nature drives show you the rugged outback at its best.
+Alternatively, take a drive on Witchellina Nature Reserve.
+Three 4WD nature drives show you the rugged outback at its best.

 Day 3: Wilderness Adventure